Defining Digital Assets

 - The extrinsic value of a domain name is the significance the name has in the wider world and other factors such as hyperlinks to it, number of visitors etc.

 - User accounts are containers for a vast array of potential extrinsic value, such as number of followers for social media, posts, email messages.
 These type of digital assets are also composites for subsidiary digital assets which have intrinsic and extrinsic value in their own right.

 As with other non-digital assets, extrinsic attributes can contribute significantly to the overall value and may significantly exceed the intrinsic value.
-This makes complex to differentiate between them, or to be more precise to decide which is more important, however, the intrinsic element has to exist or the extrinsic value cannot exist either.
+This can make it more complex to differentiate between them, or (to be more precise) decide which is more important, however, the intrinsic element has to exist or the extrinsic value cannot exist either.

 For anyone still unsure of the distinction, here are two loose analogies.
 Consider a piece of fruit, the seeds contained within are the intrinsic value, the flesh of the fruit is the extrinsic value and encourages consumption of it which is required for the intrinsic value to be realised.
 If former did not exist, neither would the latter, they have a co-dependent relationship.
 Those who prefer something of a less agricultural nature, may prefer to think of this in business terms.
 The intrinsic value of a company is composed of fundamental attributes like cash or stock etc. The extrinsic value is referred to in accounting terms as ‘intangibles’ and includes factors like brand awareness, competitive positioning or intellectual property.